mrparkers/terraform-provider-keycloak/docs/resources/authentication_bindings.md

 of actions that a user or service must perform in order to be authenticated to Keycloak.
 The authentication flow itself is a container for these actions, which are otherwise known as executions.

 Realms assign authentication flows to supported user flows such as `registration` and `browser`.
 This resource allows the updating of realm authentication flow bindings to custom authentication flows created by `keycloak_authentication_flow`.

+Note that you can also use the `keycloak_realm` resource to assign authentication flow bindings at the realm level.
+This resource is useful if you would like to create a realm and an authentication flow, and assign this flow to the realm within a single run of `terraform apply`.
+In any case, do not attempt to use both the arguments within the `keycloak_realm` resource and this resource to manage authentication flow bindings, you should choose one or the other.

 ## Example Usage